 People 1st Gold Award in aviation

-We are the only Higher Education institution to have been awarded the People 1st Gold accreditation for our aviation degrees.
+We were the only Higher Education institution to have been awarded the People 1st Gold accreditation for our aviation degrees (2015 - 2017).
 Being in close proximity to Heathrow, the course benefits from a variety of guest lecturers and our links with the airport provide great opportunity for seasonal employment and work placements.

 If you are unable to complete any of the commercial pilot training modules, you’ll have the opportunity to transfer onto either the Air Transport with Pilot Training or Airline and Airport Management degrees.